 Figure 30: Code Snippet showing how Routers are parsed from the XML to create their dictionary

-After all the XML file has been parsed and the values of the attributes have been saved in the dictionaries, the function then access each dictionary separately to create the corresponding entities.
+After all tags of the XML file has been parsed and the values of the attributes have been saved in the dictionaries, the function then access each dictionary separately to create the corresponding entities.
 The order of operations (dependency) is critical.
 For example, a subnet cannot be created before its corresponding network been created.
 Similarly, an instance cannot be created before its corresponding flavors, images, subnets and interfaces been created.
 The function below shows how the Networks and Subnet dictionaries be instantiated.